-Assessment in accordance with NI 43-101 (based on minimum of 1M oz gold) -- -- -- --
+with NI 43-101 (based on minimum of 1M oz gold)

 The initial US\$1,500,000 is a minimum commitment ("Minimum Commitment"); Phases I, II and III are at Newcrest's election to proceed.
-Should Newcrest elect to continue to Phase I, it shall also pay to Discovery Harbour US\$250,000.
+Should Newcrest elect to continue to Phase I, it mustalso pay \$250,000 to Discovery Harbour.
 Newcrest can withdraw from the Agreement any time after meeting the Minimum Commitment.

 - 1. The cumulative expenditure through to the end of Phase II is US\$31,500,000.
 Any excess expenditures from a previous phase will be applied to the subsequent phase. - 2.
 Newcrest may extend the Phase III period by 12 months by paying the Company US\$500,000. - 3.
 At the end of Stage III, if Newcrest earns a 75% interest it then must acquire the Company's 25% interest at a fair value based upon parameters using standard industry valuation methods. - 4.
 If Newcrest earns a 65% interest in Phase II, but elects to not proceed to completion of Phase III, the respective participating interests in the joint venture will revert to the Company owning 51% and Newcrest owning 49%. - 5.
 The Company will retain a 2% NSR in a designated area of the joint venture area, provided that Newcrest has the right to buy down 0.5% at fair value after completion of Phase III. - 6.
 During the option and earn-in period, Newcrest will reimburse the Company for advance royalty payments that Discovery Harbour must pay under the Option to Purchase Agreement for its Caldera and Fortuity 89 properties. - 7.
-Newcrest Resources, Inc. paid the Company US\$25,000 in consideration of receiving an extension to August 15, 2022 for completion of the initial phase.
+Newcrest Resources, Inc. paid the Company US\$25,000 in consideration of receiving an extension to August 15, 2022 to complete the initial phase (see below).

-On October 27, 2021, Discovery Harbour and Newcrest entered into an amendment agreement to extend the date when Newcrest must elect to proceed to the next phase of the Fortuity 89 Option/Joint Venture agreement from March 9, 2022 to August 15, 2022.
+On October 27, 2021, Discovery Harbour and Newcrest entered into an amendment agreement to extend the date that Newcrest must elect to proceed to the next phase of the Fortuity 89 Option/Joint Venture agreement from March 9, 2022 to August 15, 2022.
 Newcrest paid US\$25,000 in consideration of receiving the extension.
-The drill program has been delayed to provide sufficient time to secure a suitable drill rig and effectively carry out the full drill program.
+Newcrest's drill program has been delayed to provide Newcrest with sufficient time to secure a suitable drill rig and effectively carry out the full drill program.

-Subject to drill rig availability and potential impacts from COVID-19, Newcrest plans to drill a minimum of eight drill holes and a total of 3,400 metres beginning in January, 2022 to test a series of low sulphidation epithermal gold targets on Fortuity 89.
-Newcrest completed a successful initial exploration program in the spring which included a geophysical program encompassing a 675 line kilometre drone airborne magnetic survey, a 250 station ground gravity survey and a 45 line kilometre audio band magnetotellurics (AMT) resistivity survey as well as geological and alteration mapping and sampling with a soil geochemical program (see news release July 14, 2021).
+In January 2022 Newcrest commenced a drill program on Fortuity 89 to test a series of low sulphidation epithermal gold targets (see news release dated January 24, 2022).
+Five reverse circulation drill holes have been completed for 1,663 metres targets (see news release dated April 28, 2022).
+Samples have been submitted by Newcrest for assay in order to make further decisions on next steps.
+Newcrest completed a successful initial exploration program in the spring 2021 which included a geophysical program encompassing a 675 line kilometre drone airborne magnetic survey, a 250 station ground gravity survey and a 45 line kilometre audio band magnetotellurics (AMT) resistivity survey as well as geological and alteration mapping and sampling with a soil geochemical program (see news release July 14, 2021).
 The three geophysical surveys showed anomalies consistent between each different geophysical method and the geological and alteration mapping, establishing promising drill targets.
 The drill targets are proximal to a very limited outcrop and extend into a large plain overlain by a gravel cover.